Dean Martin: Personal life

-Martin's son-in-law was the Beach Boys' Carl Wilson, who married Martin's daughter Gina.
+Martin's son-in-law was the Beach Boys' Carl Wilson, who married Martin's daughter.
+Actor Kiel Martin was his son-in-law during the former's marriage to Martin's daughter.
 Figure skater Dorothy Hamill and actress Olivia Hussey were his daughters-in-law during their marriages to Martin's son, Dean Paul Martin.
-Craig, Martin's elder son, was married to Lou Costello's daughter Carole (1938–1987) until her death from a stroke at age 48.
+Martin's elder son was married to Lou Costello's daughter until her death from a stroke.

-Dean Martin bred Andalusian horses at his Hidden Valley Ranch, Thousand Oaks, Ventura County, California.
+Dean Martin bred Andalusian horses at his Hidden Hills ranch, Thousand Oaks, Ventura County, California.

 Martin volunteered to perform fundraisers for the Bergson Group in the late 1940s.

-Martin, a Republican, did support Democratic candidate Lyndon B. Johnson in 1964.
+Martin, a Republican, supported Democratic candidate Lyndon B. Johnson in 1964.

+In 1982, Martin was stopped on suspicion of drunk driving.
+No alcohol was detected, but he was arrested for carrying a concealed firearm without a permit.
+He pleaded guilty and was placed on one year of probation and a $120 fine.